© fizkes | Getty Images

 Usually, there aren’t other sleep problems.
 If you have delayed sleep phase syndrome, you can probably sleep fine once you fall asleep.
 The problem is, you’re not likely getting enough sleep for optimal health.

 One other common sign of the condition is depression or at least depression symptoms.

 If you have the symptoms mentioned above, you should discuss them or any other sleep-related issues with your doctor.
 Physicians don’t always ask about your sleep, instead focusing on diet, exercise, smoking, and the management of any other diagnosed medical conditions.
 But sufficient, quality sleep is vital to good health.

 To diagnose the problem as something other than insomnia, you may be asked to keep a sleep log that includes information about when you go to sleep, when you wake up, any trouble falling asleep, feelings of sleepiness during the day, and any other relevant details (exercise, daytime naps, etc.).
 In many cases, the logs and symptoms are enough to identify the problem.
-But further investigation with a sleep disorder test may be helpful.
+But further investigation with a delayed sleep phase syndrome test may be helpful.